 That’s why we’re often reminded to ‘take a deep breath’ to calm ourselves down.

-3. As your breath relaxes, your mind will relax too.
+3. As your breath relaxes, your mind will relax too

-After a while, as your breath begins to become smooth, deep and relaxed, you’ll start to experience a deep sense of relaxation.
+After a while, as your breath begins to become smooth, deep, and relaxed, you’ll start to experience a deep sense of relaxation.
 A sense of letting go of all mental and emotional tension.

-1. Sit comfortably upright.
+1. Sit comfortably upright

-It doesn’t matter whether you sit cross-legged on a meditation cushion, or on a chair, or what kind of cushion to start with.
+It doesn’t matter whether you sit cross-legged on a meditation cushion, or on a chair, or what kind of pillow to start with.
 The key is to sit with your back upright and without using the backrest of your chair.
 Here is a short guide on how to sit comfortably upright for meditation.

 Before you begin the actual practice, just take a few slow, deep breaths.
 Relax your body – notice if you’re holding tension in your shoulders or in your face.
 Let everything go.
 A good tip is to relax your tongue – it helps to calm mental chatter.

-3. Place your awareness on your breath.
+3. Place your awareness on your breath

 Just begin noticing your breath.
-The most important thing is to stop any attempt to ‘control’ your breath.
+The most important thing is to stop any attempt to “control” your breath.
 All you need to do is use a gentle, soft focus – and notice your breathing.
 It doesn’t matter if it feels restricted or shallow.
-Just give it some attention
+Just give it some attention.

-4. When you become distracted, bring your awareness back to the breath.
+4. When you become distracted, bring your awareness back to the breath

 Don’t get disheartened – this is normal and expected.
 When you notice that you’ve gone off-course, just redirect your awareness back to your breath.
 It’s this catching yourself, and refocusing that is of prime importance in your meditation training.

-As you can see, meditation practice is quite simple.
+As you can see, a meditation practice is quite simple.
 But as you will discover – it is also quite challenging.

-Now that you have an idea of what kind of meditation to start with, make your practice a little easier and use our Declutter The Mind app.
+Now that you have an idea of what kind of meditation to start with make your practice a little easier and use our Declutter The Mind app.
 The guided meditation lessons will stop you from getting lost and help to bring your attention back to your breath.